Matute693/countries/README.md

 # Countries App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3..

+The application allows you to search for different countries, the information was obtained through the following API [](https://restcountries.com/)

+Create a service to make http requests to the API and I have tested with POSTMAN.

 ## Development server